Want to cut toilet paper out of your life? We tested this bidet and love it.

 You see, I made it through a good portion of my life without ever using a bidet.
 My cousins (the rich ones) had one in their gated-community mansion, but I never really knew what it was—and spent many a childhood moment giggling when one of them said, “It’s for washing your butt.”
 Even after spending most of my early 20s traveling to many countries where bidets are commonplace, I still avoided all use of the nether-region-washing machines.
 It wasn’t until I was 25 in South Korea (and drank a little soju) that I finally sat down and turned on the spigot.
 And, as many other late-bidet-bloomer accounts go, my life was changed.
 I finally felt clean—without chafing, irritation, or paper bits stuck to my bits—for the first time.
 I spent a bus ride between Busan and Gyeongju the next day googling all the rational, hygienic reasons to use a bidet and trying to figure out why Americans thought they were “gross,” when in fact smearing dry paper across your bum is . . . well, yeah.

-I decided right then and there that when I finally got a place of my own, I would do my part to end the stigma of a bathroom’s best kept secret, and install a bidet in my bathroom.
-And not just any bidet, but one of the futuristic temperature regulating, perfectly pressurized, multi-stage washers that I had experienced in South Korea.
+I decided right then and there that when I finally got a place of my own, I would do my part to end the stigma of a bathroom’s best-kept secret and install a bidet in my bathroom.
+And not just any bidet, but one of the futuristic, temperature-regulating, perfectly pressurized, multistage washers that I had experienced in South Korea.
 I wanted a smart bidet seat to install onto a toilet.
-It’s my conviction that bidet seats are preferable to traditional bidet fixtures for two reasons: one, they save space in a room where space is often not easy to come by; and two, they allow you remain on the toilet instead of haphazardly jumping between two lavatory appurtenances–which just seems more hygienic.
+It’s my conviction that bidet seats are preferable to traditional bidet fixtures for two reasons: One, they save space in a room where space is often not easy to come by; and two, they allow you to remain on the toilet instead of haphazardly jumping between two lavatory appliances—which just seems more hygienic.

-Fast forward a few years–it’s late 2019 and my partner and I are closing on our first home.
-It’s momentous for me–not exclusively because I get to finally have a bidet, but that certainly was a factor.
-Although we inherited a bathroom shaped like a hallway and painted Kermit-the-Frog-green by the previous owners, I was thrilled to modernize it a bit with not only a splash of white paint (and a remodel), but also with the installation of the perfect smart bidet seat: the Coway Bidetmega 200.
+Fast-forward a few years: It’s late 2019, and my partner and I are closing on our first home.
+It’s momentous for me—not exclusively because I get to finally have a bidet, but that certainly was a factor.
+Although we inherited a bathroom shaped like a hallway and painted Kermit-the-Frog-green by the previous owners, I was thrilled to modernize it a bit with not only a splash of white paint (and a remodel) but also with the installation of the perfect smart bidet seat: the Coway Bidetmega 200.

 The Bidetmega 200 is as feature-packed as its risible name suggests.
-It boasts a heated seat (a true boon first thing in the morning), three different temperature settings for the water (I prefer the warmest), a multi-stage wash, customized pressure and water direction, and a built-in dryer.
-Set up was as easy as I (a woman who has never followed a recipe in her life) hoped it would be.
-After acquiring either the elongated or round design (depending on the shape of toilet you own), you unscrew your current toilet seat, screw this one on, install a T-connector to your toilet’s water supply, plug it into an outlet, and congratulate yourself on a job well done.
+It boasts a heated seat (a true boon first thing in the morning), three different temperature settings for the water (I prefer the warmest), a multistage wash, customized pressure and water direction, and a built-in dryer.
+Setup was as easy as I (a woman who has never followed a recipe in her life) hoped it would be.
+After acquiring either the elongated or the round design (depending on the shape of the toilet you own), you unscrew your current toilet seat, screw this one on, install a T-connector to your toilet’s water supply, plug it into an outlet, and congratulate yourself on a job well done.

-And because it runs off of electricity (yes, you have to be able to plug it into an outlet nearby your toilet) Coway even thought to incorporate a special eco-mode that helps to reduce the total energy consumption of the unit while it’s in use, as well as when it’s not.
-Additionally, it’s not as imposing or as intimidating as some of the other, more exorbitant models of bidet seats out there.
-The Bidetmega 200 utilizes easy-to-understand buttons on the control panel, and includes child-friendly modes as well as braille for those who are visually impaired.
+And because it runs on electricity (yes, you have to be able to plug it into an outlet near your toilet), Coway thought to incorporate a special eco-mode that helps to reduce the total energy consumption of the unit while it’s in use, as well as when it’s not.
+Additionally, it’s not as imposing or as intimidating as some of the other, more exorbitant bidet-seat models out there.
+The Bidetmega 200 utilizes easy-to-understand buttons on the control panel and includes child-friendly modes, as well as braille for those who are visually impaired.

-Long story long, installing a bidet five months ago not only saved me from a bad time fighting over single-ply rolls and worrying about the availability of toilet paper in the time of COVID-19, but it’s also helped our household cut down on waste–of the paper variety as well as the kind left behind on your behind.
-Honestly, it’s the best appliance I’ve ever owned and I refuse to go back to my old ways.
-If you’re interested in investing in your own Bidetmega 200, it’s currently available at The Home Depot, Walmart, and Amazon; starting at $335.
+Long story long, installing a bidet five months ago not only saved me from a bad time fighting over single-ply rolls and worrying about the availability of toilet paper in the time of COVID-19; it’s also helped our household cut down on waste—of the paper variety as well as the kind left behind on your behind.
+Honestly, it’s the best appliance I’ve ever owned, and I refuse to go back to my old ways.
+In case you’re interested in investing in your own Bidetmega 200, it’s currently available at The Home Depot, Walmart, and Amazon, starting at $335.

 Looking for more recommendations?
 Check out our other handpicked suggestions.